New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

-You’ll see the top cities or countries for your audience, so you’ll know where your followers are coming from.
+Self-explanatory as it may be, the location metric is still important to mention.
+You’ll see the top cities or countries for your audience and know exactly where your followers are coming from.

 3.3.
-Facebook video analytics
+Facebook Video Analytics

 Average view duration

 3.4.
-Facebook ads analytics
+Facebook Ads Analytics

 CTR or Click-Through Rate

-CPC or Cost per Conversion
+CPC or Cost per Click

-Take all the costs of the social media campaign you want to track and divide it by the number of conversions you got.
+To calculate it, take all the costs of the social media campaign you want to track and divide it by the number of conversions you got.

 3.5.
-Facebook Group insights
+Facebook Group Analytics

 Your top contributors are probably your most loyal customers, so it is really important to keep an eye on them and engage with them.

-Establishing a close relationship with your top contributors can also lead to potential partnerships or influencer opportunities.
+Establishing a close relationship with your top contributors can also lead to potential partnerships or influencer marketing opportunities.